bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 USB Hard Drive readers (specifically SATA to USB) are fairly cheap (US$30) and easily available at most computer shops or electronics websites.

+The details of this method are explained in a section below.

 ### 3) The Firmware Upgrade Method
 This method involves manipulating a stock Seagate issue firmware image and generating